Endl3ssL1fe/FederationForceServer/README.md

-Pretendo Server Emulator for Metroid Prime: Federation Force This project is a Pretendo-style server emulator for the game Metroid Prime: Federation Force.
-It is designed to allow local multiplayer gameplay using the Pretendo network protocol, which is used to emulate Nintendo's Wi-Fi connection for GameCube and Nintendo DS games.
-The server is currently in a test stage and provides basic functionality for packet handling and authentication.
+Federation Force Server Test
+This project is a simple server-client test setup for Federation Force multiplayer connections.
+The server is designed to accept incoming client connections on a specified port and respond with a simple message.
+It is intended for testing purposes and may be further expanded to support more complex functionality.